xRSquared/xRSquared/README.md

 You can reach me [here](https://ricardoruiz.site/contact).

-## 👷 Things I'm doing
+## 👷 Things I'm Doing

-I recently discovered a hole in the regex ecosystem of python and rust.
+I recently discovered a hole in the regex ecosystem of Python and Rust.
 So I'm working on making writing readable regular expressions in both languages easier.

 - **natural-regex**: Pythonic Natural-language regular expressions
-- **natural-regex-rs**: Natural-language regular expressions in rust
+- **natural-regex-rs**: Natural-language regular expressions in Rust

 > These are my first of hopefully many open-source contributions.